dotnet/apisof.net/docs/upgrade-planner/privacy-statement.md

 also widely used community maintained NuGet packages) and uses their API id to compute the percentage of documents that they occur in.

-The indent is to understand what the most used APIs are that people depend on when planning their porting efforts.
+The intent is to understand what the most used APIs are that people depend on when planning their porting efforts.

 Please note [apisof.net] won't see any of your assembly or API names -- merely